 - 14% of respondents linked this lack of real-life interaction to reduced camaraderie between coworkers (TravelPerk).

-- Two-thirds of corporate travelers think it's challenging to build professional connections virtually (Skift).
+- Two-thirds of corporate travelers from around the world think it's challenging to build professional connections virtually (Skift).

 - Almost three-quarters of corporate travelers (73%) feel that face-to-face meetings are more effective than online communications (Freeman).